You asked us for the resources necessary to explore your heritage, to connect the past to the present through your family history,

 •1924-Present: Online at Colorado Historic Newspapers

 Our newspaper originals, from 1924 through the present day, will be digitized and made available in high quality, word searchable, online content at Colorado Historic Newspapers.
 This project is likely to span several years.
-To assist you in your microfilm research during the digitization project, our Card Index includes 1908-1992.
+In the meantime, to assist you in your microfilm research, our Card Index includes 1908-1992.

 Genealogy Databases & Research Assistance